davidrg/ckwin/doc/ssh-readme.md

 ```

 ### New Commands
-The following commands are new to C-Kermit for Windows and so not documented in
+The following commands are new to Kermit 95 and so not documented in
 the Kermit 95 manual.

 ```